All I Want Is Everything (film)

-All I Want Is Everything (2013) is an Indian English-language film directed by Shital Morjaria, and produced by Jhansi Laxmi & Rekha Pappu.
+All I Want Is Everything is a 2013 Indian English-language film directed by Shital Morjaria, and produced by Jhansi Laxmi & Rekha Pappu.
 The film's story revolves around the friendship of three urban South Indian girls.
 This was Morjaria's first film as a director.
 Sagari Venkata, who played one of the protagonists in the film, also made her acting debut with this film.

 Morjaria arranged several workshops and rehearsals before beginning to shoot the original film as she wanted to develop an authentic "chemistry" between the members.
 In this low-budget film, some of the members contributed their own money to complete its work.

 The film was released on 8 March 2013 on International Women's Day and received mixed audience as well as critic reactions.
 Reviews of the film indicate the lack of resources negatively impacted the audience experience of the story.

 Plot

 All I Want Is Everything is set in Hyderabad city and revolves around lives and friendship of three girls—Vaijayanthi, Nidhi and Trisha—classmates who share their secrets with each other.
 Vaijayanthi comes from a Tamil conservative family; Nidhi is from a broken family, raised by a single mother; and Trisha was brought up by a single father.

 Vaijayanthi wants to become a filmmaker, but faces challenges realizing this dream from her conservative family as well as from her possessive boyfriend Vivek.
 Vaijayanthi becomes pregnant, but has an abortion because Vivek abstains from taking responsibility.
 Trisha is a somnambulist and an isolophobic (fears solitude).
 She worries about being alone after the death of her single father, and seeks to avoid this by marrying her boyfriend Shashank.
 Nidhi is a lesbian struggling with her sexuality.